fossix/fossix.github.io/content/posts/2013-07-23-in-house-audio-streaming.md

 ---
 layout: post
 title: In-house Audio Streaming
-excerpt: "How can we actually do a non-stop radio like setup that we can listen on our phones?
+summary: "How can we actually do a non-stop radio like setup that we can listen on our phones?
 Its actually easy with icecast and easystream.
 Read on to find out."
 categories: articles
 tags: [android, streaming, fedora, audio]
 comments: true